 VERBIER SKI RESORT

-Verbier ski resort is on our list of 10 top ski resorts in Switzerland because it is the place for experts, boasting excellent terrain for long-distance skiing and offering a wide variety of slopes for off-piste skiing.
-Verbier is really famous in the circles of off-piste skiers all over the world.
+Verbier ski resort is on our list of 10 top ski resorts in Switzerland because it is the place for experts.
+It boasts excellent terrain for long-distance skiing and offers a wide variety of slopes for off-piste skiing.

 Set on a natural terrace, with views of the Grand Combin and the Mont Blanc group, Verbier is part of the Four Valleys ski area, joining Thyon, Veysonnaz, and Nendaz for a total of more than 410 kilometers of ski runs all included in a single lift pass.
 The Verbier Xtreme freeride competition (this year to be held between 28 March-05 April 2020), part of the Freeride World Tour, is hosted annually at Verbier.